Maithiliii/Facial-Expression-Recognition/README.md

 # Facial-Expression-Recognition
 This project detects 7 emotions — Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise — from face images.
 It’s trained on the FER2013 dataset using a deep learning model.

+Model Architecture
+This project uses MobileNetV2 as the base model (pretrained on ImageNet).
+The architecture was fine-tuned by unfreezing the top layers and training with grayscale 48×48 pixel images, adapting it for facial expression classification across 7 emotion categories:
+Angry, Disgust, Fear, Happy, Neutral, Sad, Surprise.

 ## Features
 - Upload an image and detect the facial expression
 - Shows prediction with confidence score